 • Increased adoption on a network scale increases the sustainability of the open infrastructure ecosystem by driving increased use, awareness, and contributions (technically, financially, and socially) to open infrastructure services and providers.

 • Collaboration with networks also aligns with our ethos of always being community centered in our push to drive adoption of open infrastructure worldwide.
-Networks by virtue of their representative nature, provide a key mechanism of being attuned to the needs of the wider community.
+Networks, by virtue of their representative nature, provide a key mechanism of being attuned to the needs of the wider community.

 • Developing synergies with networks also strengthens the infrastructure of the participating networks and pilots new models for coordinated adoption and investment in open infrastructure, with potential impacts beyond the timeline of the fund